 What is AWS DynamoDB?

-The AWS DynamoDB is the fully managed NoSQL database offering from Amazon.
+The AWS DynamoDB is the fully managed NoSQL database offered from Amazon.
 This is excellent for organizations that do not want to manage their NoSQL databases.
 DynamoDB provides faster performance and improved scalability.
 The biggest advantage is that organizations don’t need to worry about provisioning the database or maintaining it in terms of patching or scaling.

-A very important concept for the exam is the throughput provisioning for the database which is the read and write capacity that needs to be place for the database.
+A very important concept for the exam is the throughput provisioning for the database which is the read and write capacity that needs to be placed for the database.
 This is what gets charged to the user when they use aws DynamoDB.
-Before we delve into throughout provisioning, let’s see how we can go about getting a DynamoDB in place.
+Before we delve into provisioning, let’s see how we can go about getting a DynamoDB in place.

 How to Set up DynamoDB?